 We simplify the complex – working alongside your wider project team, we design, model and coordinate seismic restraints to non-structural elements; to produce solutions that are safe, economical and simple to construct.

-Non-structural elements comprise up to 70% of a building’s capital value.
-Earthquake damage to these elements can result in some buildings being declared economic losses, even when the structure itself is not badly damaged.
-Damage to non-structural elements is a significant risk to building occupants and affects whether the building can be occupied following an earthquake.
+Non-structural components comprise up to 70% of a building’s capital value.
+Earthquake damage to these components can result in some buildings being declared economic losses, even when the structure itself is not badly damaged by seismic loads.
+Damage to non-structural elements due to poor seismic design is a significant risk to building occupants and affects whether the building can be occupied following an earthquake or seismic event.

-The seismic restraint of non-structural building elements (an important aspect of earthquake engineering) is a requirement of the New Zealand Building Code but has historically been poorly executed, resulting in unsatisfactory safety and cost outcomes after moderate to large earthquakes.
+The seismic restraint of non-structural building elements (an important aspect of earthquake engineering) is a requirement of the New Zealand Building Code and its Australian standard equivalent, the National Construction Code.
+However, seismic bracing systems have historically been poorly executed in New Zealand, resulting in unsatisfactory safety and cost outcomes after moderate to large earthquake actions.

-Our building seismic restraint service removes a traditional stumbling block in coordination between the architect, engineer, service engineer and contractor – making it easier to deliver safe, economical and simple seismic restraint.
-Our holistic approach to the restraint of non-structural elements allows us to develop solutions alongside the wider project team during the design phase, to produce better quality outcomes including:
+Our holistic approach to the restraint of non-structural parts allows us to develop solutions alongside the wider project team during the design phase, producing better quality outcomes including:

-• Improved value: Solutions that are efficient, flexible, easy to source and install
+• Improved value: Seismic design solutions that are efficient, flexible, easy to source and install.

-• Innovative designs: We constantly innovate to bring the best technology into our seismic service delivery, including bespoke software and design tools
+• Innovative designs: We constantly innovate to bring the best technology into our seismic bracing service delivery, including specifically designed software and tools.

-• Greater certainty: Including non-structural elements in our drawings relieves subcontractors from design responsibility
+• Greater certainty: Including non-structural elements in our drawings relieves subcontractors from seismic design responsibility.

-• Compliance with the Building Code: The drawings issued give the contractor team confidence that the non-structural components will be installed in line with the Building Code.
+• Compliance with the Building Code: The drawings issued give the contractor team confidence that the non-structural components will be installed to Building Code-compliant seismic certification standards.

 Coordinated seismic restraint model that can be used to manage cost risk and improve construction phase efficiency.